 Revenue/Asset Management Program

 During the Term of this Settlement, TransCanada shall implement the Revenue/Asset Management Program.
-The purpose of the Revenue/Asset Management Program is to minimize TBO Costs and FST Replacement Costs and to maximize revenue to Shippers.
+The purpose of the Revenue/Asset Management Program is to minimize costs associated with TBO Assets and FST Replacement Assets and to maximize revenue to Shippers.
+The guiding principle is to create a mechanism that balances the incentive to reduce costs associated with TBO Assets and FST Replacement Assets and generate incremental transportation and other revenue.

 TransCanada’s Commission